GitPurr/.github/profile/README.md

 # Benefits

 - **Catnip Thursdays** - Every Thursday, the office will provide a special treat of catnip for members to enjoy.
 Participation is optional but highly recommended for stress relief.
+- **Mandatory Nap Time** - Cats are experts at sleeping up to 15 hours a day.
+Employees are encouraged to follow their lead and take regular power naps at their desks to recharge.
 - **Laser Pointer Training** - Employees will be trained on how to effectively use laser pointers to motivate and engage their feline coworkers.
-Pointing skills are essential for meetings and presentations
+Pointing skills are essential for meetings and presentations.

 # Office Rules
 1. **No dogs allowed** - This is a cat-only workplace.
 Barking, chasing, or harassing our feline coworkers will not be tolerated.